practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

+--- The stories we tell ourselves before we break ground on work, and long after the work was completed are not even close to giving a clear picture of what actually happened.
+This article could expose some of the day-to-day difficulties of working w. legacy code

 --- consider flow-of-consciousness diary style that tells the story of migrating from existing article URL scheme / sharing scheme to current, talking about challenges and pitfalls along the way.
 Underlying point: Changing an existing